-The nugo is a metallic capsule an inch-and-a-half long and halfan-inch in diameter, secured by a twist-combination lock whose seven-digit number is known only by its bearer (and maybe his or her best friend):
+The nugo is a metallic capsule an inch-and-a-half long and half-an-inch in diameter, secured by a twist-combination lock whose seven-digit number is known only by its bearer (and maybe his or her best friend):

 This metallic container encloses a pill of an immediately deadly substance.
 Every ibu gets its nugo from its bolo, as is the case for taku.
-The ibu can wear its nugo together with the keys to its property trunk on a chain around its neck so that it's always ready for and medication for wounded or dying, protect by-standers, animals, plants, etc.
+The ibu can wear its nugo together with the keys to its property trunk on a chain around its neck so that it's always ready for use.
+Should the ibu be incapable of opening the capsule and swallowing the death pill (due to paralysis, injury, etc.), the other ibus are obliged to help it (see sila).